 Also, adjust the interface options, using the following configuration:

 - Uncheck Show Target Frame on attack

 - Uncheck Enable line missile display

 - Uncheck Show Attack Range.

-- Right-click on your desktop > select NVIDIA Control Panel
+- Right-click on your desktop and then select NVIDIA Control Panel.

 - Open League of Legends